This webpage was updated on July 7, 2025

 What are the state’s strategies for achieving the 30×30 target in coastal waters?

-OPC is spearheading the effort to conserve 30% of coastal waters by 2030, which, as detailed in Pathways, will require action across four fronts:
+OPC is spearheading the effort to conserve 30% of coastal waters by 2030, which, as detailed in the Roadmap, will require action across four fronts:

-• Partnering with California Native American tribes to establish Indigenous Marine Stewardship Areas, focused on supporting and enhancing tribal stewardship of coastal and marine ecosystems.
+Partnering with California Native American tribes to advance Indigenous Marine Stewardship Areas and other efforts to restore and revitalize tribal stewardship of coastal and marine ecosystems.

-• Collaborating with scientists and fishermen to explore the role of “other effective area-based conservation measures” (OECMs) – geographically defined areas that are not formal MPAs, but still provide effective conservation benefits – in protecting coastal and ocean biodiversity.
-Potential examples may include water quality protection areas, spatial fisheries management measures, etc.
+Exploring the role of other area-based designations beyond the MPA network and National Marine Sanctuaries, including areas that are not formal MPAs, but may still provide effective conservation benefits in protecting coastal and ocean biodiversity.

 Resources